 % left end outliers: 0.007905138339920948

-Only 4 houses sit at each tail — about 0.8 % each, or 1.6 % combined.
-This is exactly what you expect: the Z-score rule is designed to flag only the rarest values.
+Only 4 houses sit at each tail, about 0.8 % each, or 1.6 % combined.
+This is exactly what we expect: the Z-score rule is designed to flag only the rarest values.

 Now calculate boundaries for Age in the Titanic dataset: